Background to the UKZN Developing Research Innovation, Localisation and Leadership in South Africa (DRILL)

 The intention of the DRILL training programme is to contribute to staff development and succession planning programmes in academia and other governmental and non-governmental organizations that are involved in knowledge production.

-DRILL PIs welcoming new cohort of fellows (L to R) Prof Petra Brysiewicz, DRILL Communicating PI; Dr Suvira Ramlall, DRILL Co-PI; Prof Mosa Moshabela, Dean of School of Nursing and Public Health and DRILL Co-PI; Prof Fatima Suleman, DRILL Co-PI.
+DRILL PIs welcoming new cohort of fellows (L to R) Professor Petra Brysiewicz, DRILL Communicating PI; Dr Suvira Ramlall, DRILL Co-PI; Professor Mosa Moshabela, Dean of School of Nursing and Public Health and DRILL Co-PI; Professor Fatima Suleman, DRILL Co-PI.

 DRILL PIs with DRILL fellows at the Orientation Workshop